 Welcome!
 I have been serving Horizon since 2013 after a long career as a classroom teacher.
 I invite you to contact me to learn more about programming for children, youth and families at Horizon at DLRE@horizonuu.org.

-I’ve been a Unitarian Universalist since 1995, and was active as a congregant in other UU religious education programs and served on boards of trustees before coming to Horizon.
+I’ve been a Unitarian Universalist since 1995, and was active as a congregant and leader at other UU congregations, including serving on boards of trustees and as the religious education chair before coming to Horizon.